Passkeys

 |---|---|

 | Authentication > Settings > Methods | Which passkey mode is active for the workspace (Smart or Classic).
-This is a workspace-level setting.
+This is a workspace setting.
 Different workspaces on the same tenant can use different modes. |

 | Users > [identity pool] > Sign-in and Sign-up | Relying Party ID and Origins (Passkey Settings section), credential limits (Pool Limits section), and whether passkey is available as a first or second factor (Sign-in section).
-These are pool-level settings. |
+Apply these in the identity pool. |

-Step 1: Enable passkeys at the workspace level
+Step 1: Enable passkeys in the workspace

 -

-Go to Authentication > Settings > Methods.
+In your workspace, go to Authentication > Settings > Methods.

 -